ergonode/docs/docs/backend/cookbook/new_channel.md

 ## Export

-It is entity that reflects one export process.
+It is an entity that reflects one export process.
 One channel can have many exports.

 Export lives under `Ergonode\Channel\Domain\Entity` namespace.

-It stores following data:
+It stores the following data:

 * when process was started and finished,
 * what is the status of that process,
-* to which Channel it belongs,
+* which Channel it belongs to,

 It has methods for:
 * starting export process